With an annuity, you make an upfront payment in return for regular payments in the future.

 Annuities pay out in a way that is similar to other well-known retirement vehicles like pensions and Social Security.

 An annuity is typically part of a larger financial plan; a Northwestern Mutual financial advisor can show you how an annuity can strengthen your financial plan.

-So you heard the term annuity, but maybe you aren't quite sure what it means.
+So you’ve heard the term annuity, but you may be wondering what an annuity is.
 Don’t worry, you’re not alone.

 Hopefully it’s starting to make some sense.
 But perhaps the best way to explain annuities is through examples.